quiltdata/t4/docs/API Reference/Package.md

 __Returns__

-A new package that points to the copied objects
+A new package that points to the copied objects.

 ## Package.diff(self, other\_pkg)  {#Package.diff}